 According to NetSpot, “Probably the only downside of WPA2 is how much processing power it needs to protect your network.
 This means more powerful hardware is needed to avoid lower network performance.
 This issue concerns older access points that were implemented before WPA2 and only support WPA2 via a firmware upgrade.
 Most of the current access points have been supplied with more capable hardware.”
 And, most vendors continue to supply WPA2 patches.

-WPA2 will gradually be phased out by WPA3, released in June 2018 after the identification of a security vulnerability called KRACK in WPA2 the previous year.
-The rollout is expected to take some time (possibly to as late as 2019) while vendors certify and ship new devices.
-While patches for the KRACK vulnerability have been released, WPA2 is not nearly as secure overall as WPA3.
-For a start, you should ensure you select the most secure encryption method.
-Skeptic Dion Phillips, writing for InfiniGate, thinks, “… it is doubtful that current wireless devices will be updated to support WPA3 and far more likely that the next wave of devices will be put through the certification process.”
+WPA2 is gradually being phased out and replaced by WPA3.
+It was released in June 2018 after the identification of a security vulnerability called KRACK in WPA2 the previous year.
+Although patches for the KRACK vulnerability have been released, WPA2 is not nearly as secure overall as WPA3.
+Dion Phillips, writing for InfiniGate, thinks, “… it is doubtful that current wireless devices will be updated to support WPA3 and far more likely that the next wave of devices will be put through the certification process.”

 You got it; in the end, it is likely you will have to buy a new router.
 In the meantime, to stay safe, you can patch and secure WPA2.